Mortix4/Chess/README.md

 1. Clone the repository to your local machine.
 2. Open the C++ project in Visual Studio and build the solution.
 3. Open the C# project in Visual Studio and build the solution.
-4. Run the executable file generated from the C# project to launch the Chess game.
+4. Run the executable file generated from the C# project to launch the Chess game then Run the executable file generated from the C++ to play.

 ## Usage

 1. Launch the Chess game application.
-2. Choose the game mode (player vs. player or player vs. AI).
-3. Customize game settings if desired (e.g., difficulty level, board theme).
+2. Customize game settings if desired (e.g., difficulty level, board theme).
-4. Start playing Chess by making moves using the graphical interface.
+3. Start playing Chess by making moves using the graphical interface.
-5. Save and load game progress as needed.

 ## Contributing